KevinBian107/ensemble-imbalanced-data/README.md

 - **Alternative hypothesis**: There **are** differences in the distribution for the `high_rated` recipes and low_rated` recipes.
 - We decide to use a testing threshold of p=0.05

-As for the **test statistics**, we actually have many options, but they all circles around the **differences** of something:
+As for the **test statistics**, we actually have many options, but they all circles around the **differences** of something, we will go through each of them and discuss their cons and pros:
 - Using `sum` -> longer sentences have greater sum
 - Using `mean` -> very easy to be influenced by outlier
 - Using `partial-mean` -> get the most essence part of the sentence, however, complexity too high because of the sorting
 - Using `max` -> most important one word's TF-IDF

-With all these considerations, we pick our test statistics to be **differences in max of TF-IDF for each sentence**
+With all these considerations, we pick our test statistics to be **differences in max of TF-IDF for each sentence**.
 This section provide a **solid prove** of why we are using TF-IDF as a feature for our predictive model!

 ## Conducting Permutation Testing